 WHAT DO AFFIRMATIONS DO FOR US?

-Research indicates up to 80% of all self talk is negative.
+Research indicates up to 80% of all self talk is at least somewhat negative.
 Values and beliefs are imprinted upon us at a very early age.
-Both negative and positive beliefs tend to be expressed as belief statements in our heads.
+Both limiting and empowering beliefs tend to be expressed as belief statements in our heads.
 Apparently, everyone has voices in their heads.
-Some people have trouble differentiating the voices and beliefs they express from their own identity although many of these voices are actually injunctions spoken to them from influential figures in their early lives.
+Some people have trouble differentiating the voices and the beliefs they express from their own identity although many of these voices are actually injunctions spoken to them from influential figures in their early lives.
 In moments of frustration or anger, Dad may have said, “You’re not good.” or “You’ll never amount to anything,” and a child can take the injunction as if it had been his own thought.

 Since we believe these injunctions are our own thoughts, we believe them.
 A pattern of mind talk is set up.
 Thoughts such as “I’m no good,” “I can’t do anything right,” “Life is hard,” “I am stupid (not smart),” or “People are not trustworthy” may cross our minds so frequently that we begin to interact with the beliefs as if they are facts and we no longer question the possibility that things could be different.